XinyuKang/MLE-Related/README.md

    - In stochastic gradient descent, one epoch corresponds to n iterations where n is the number of training samples.
    - In mini-batch gradient descent, one epoch corresponds to \frac{n}{b} iterations where b is the size of the mini-batch.
 5. Noise means the data points that don't really represent the true properties of your data.

+# Additional coding questions
+## What are the main principles of OOP?
+1. **Encapsulation**: all important information is contained inside an object and only select information is exposed.
+Other objects do not have access to this class or the authority to make changes.
+They are only able to call a list of public functions or methods.
+2. **Abstraction**: Objects only reveal internal mechanisms that are relevant for the use of other objects, hiding any unnecessary implementation code.
+3. **Inheritance**: Classes can reuse code from other classes.
+Relationships and subclasses between objects can be assigned, enabling developers to reuse common logic while still maintaining a unique hierarchy.
+4. **Polymorphism**: Polymorphism allows different types of objects to pass through the same interface.
+The program will determine which meaning or usage is necessary for each execution of that object from a parent class.

+# Mathematics
+## Tylor's theorem
+Taylor's theorem gives an approximation of a k-times differentiable function around a given point by a polynomial of degree k, called the k-th-order Taylor polynomial.
+Is often referred to as the `quadratic approximation`.

+Formula for the approximation of function f at point a is : `f(x) = f(a) + f'(a)(x-a) + (f''(a)/2!)(x-a)^2 + ... + (f^(k)(a)/k!)(x-a)^k`